krtejeda/PersonalCuraTour/Heuristic-Evaluation.md

 ---

-We need a table of each heuristic violation and how we will/did address them - don’t need to repeat same issues Updated photos of the paper prototype - just the pieces of the prototype that we revised
+The following table contains a summary of our critiques and how we will address them in our final design.

 | Heuristic Broken |  What’s wrong | How we will fix | Severity |
 | -------- | -------- | -------- | -------- |